zammad/zammad-org/src/sr/reference/glossary.md

 State
 : Every ticket has a state which reflects the current progress of resolving the issue.
 The state of a ticket can be changed manually or automatically based on automation or SLA.
-Each state has a state types.
+Each state has a state type.
 There are four state types by default and they are color-coded.
 You can even add additional states to your Zammad.

 Taskbar
-: The section of the navigation sidebar which contains the taskbar tabs (one for each opened ticket, user or organization or the detailed search).
+: The section of the primary navigation which contains the taskbar tabs for your opened tickets, users, organizations and the detailed search.

 Taskbar Tab
 : A single tab in the taskbar.
 Clicking the tab brings the corresponding